sanathdevalapurkar/sanathdevalapurkar.github.io/index.md

 there's a chance they contain mistakes.
 Caveat lector!
 Please send me an email if you have any comments.

+* <a href = "/files/thursday-fall-2022-prismatization.pdf">Prismatization</a>.
+  Notes for a talk at the Thursday seminar at Harvard.
+Last update: December 2022.
 * <a href = "/files/thursday-fall-2022.pdf">Etale comparison</a>.
 Notes for a
   talk at the Thursday seminar at Harvard.
 Last update: October 2022.
 * <a href="/files/anomalies-talk.pdf">Anomalies and invertible field theories</a>.
 Notes for a seminar on reflection positivity at Harvard.
 Last update: April 2022.